risha2211/Quantum-Computing/optimization/quantum-approximate-optimization-algorithm/README.md

 \sum_{x\in\{0,1\}^n}|x\rangle
 $$

-where each \(x\) represents a possible solution to the optimization problem.
+Here, each computational basis state \(|x\rangle\) represents one possible configuration or solution of the optimization problem.

 ---